 - chicken apple sausages - or something similar, I used cinnamon apple breakfast sausages

 - 1 tbs crushed garlic

 - 1/2 stick of butter

 - pinch salt and pepper

-Add the rice once cooked to the your simmering sausage mixture and stir to combine.
-Add in the goat cheese, spinach and stir.
+- Add the rice once cooked to your simmering sausage mixture and stir to combine.
+Add in the goat cheese, spinach, and stir.

 Uncle Ben’s® rice products are a great mealtime solution for families, whether you use them as a side dish or the main ingredient within a recipe.

 How do you include your favorite Uncle Ben’s® seasoned rice mixes in your meals?